 Once you find a correlation between a happy new customer and a signal you'll easily find a large number of warm, actionable leads.

 To find the events that indicate the best opportunity for you, take a look at your existing customers.
 What happened in their organizations before they became customers?
-If you can identify an actionable lead through one or a series of signals, using this data should be the basis of your prospecting.
+If you can identify an actionable lead through one or a series of signals, using this data should be the basis of your sales prospecting.
 Once you find a correlation between a happy new customer and a signal you'll easily find a large number of warm, actionable leads.

 Construction companies initiating a new constructing project

-When you already have a long list of leads, signals can help you know what companies to prioritize now.
-Start by looking at your current customer base, see what signals preceded them signing a deal with you.
+When you already have a long list of leads, buying signals can help you know what companies to prioritize now.
+Start by looking at your current customer base, see what buying signals preceded them signing a deal with you.
 You can later use these signals as criteria for filtering actionable leads out of a longer list of leads.

-Many signals have a best-before date.
-In Vainu you can do detailed searches, filtering companies with specific features and signals that occurred in a specific time frame.
+Many buying signals have a best-before date.
+In Vainu you can do detailed searches, filtering companies with specific features and buying signals that occurred in a specific time frame.
 For instance, you can find all companies that moved to a new office last week or who recruited a new Head of HR in January.

 The prospect will feel like you understand their business.